Company Profiles

 The Angolan state oil company, Sonangol, was established in 1976 on the eve of Independence from Portugal.
 The former Portuguese company, ANGOL, was nationalized and split into two companies: SonangolU.E.E. (later to be rebranded Sonangol E.P.) and Direcção Nacional de Petróleos.
 In the same year, Sonangol was formerly recognized as the state-owned company mandated to manage Angola’s abundant hydrocarbon resources.

-As post- independent Angola descended into civil war many of the multinational oil companies working in Angola, including Texaco (now Chevron) and Shell, fled their operations in the country.
+civil war many of the multinational oil companies working in Angola, including Texaco (now Chevron) and Shell, fled their operations in the country.
 The newly established Sonangol successfully managed to appropriate much of the infrastructure and workforce abandoned by the companies.
 Still lacking qualified Angolan personnel, the company began sending students to Italy and Algeria to receive training.

 With the establishment of the subsidiary Sonangol P&P in 1992, Sonangol became actively involved in the exploration and production of oil.
 Sonangol is now widely considered one of the most sophisticated state-owned oil companies on the African continent.
 As the company’s website explains, “Despite having the government as the sole shareholder, Sonangol has always been governed as if it were a privately owned company and is under strict performance standards to ensure efficiency and productivity.”